Qloapps/qloapps-docs/docs/webservice/basic-topics.md

 ### JSON format instead of XML
 QloApps Web services can also output in JSON instead of XML.

-For the JSON output below are the choices with Query parameter -
+For the JSON output below are the choices with query parameter -

 - output_format=JSON : example - https://UCCLLQ9N2ARSHWCXLT74KUKSSK34BFKX@example.com/api/?output_format=JSON
 - io_format=JSON : example - https://UCCLLQ9N2ARSHWCXLT74KUKSSK34BFKX@example.com/api/?io_format=JSON

-#### You have to add one of the abobe query parameters in the headers of your HTTP request
+#### You have to add one of the above query parameters in the headers of your HTTP request
 ```
 Example: